 A short, 45 minute walk along an old railway line and back.

 Postcode for Satnav - NE66 4HN.
 This is for Powburn Village.

 Powburn village is on the A697, about 9 miles south of Wooler and about 23 miles north of Morpeth.
 Coming from the south, as you drive into the village the road turns right, and then left to cross a bridge over the Pow Burn.
 Turn right just before the bridge, between the last house and the children's playpark.
 Follow this road round and you will see a large car park on your right.
+Please note that as per the comments below, it is OK to park here for short periods.
 Coming from the north, cross over the bridge then turn left, immediately after the green road sign for the Glanton turn off.

 Beware!
 Northumbria Police often park their mobile speed check van in this village and it is painted up so it does not look like a police van from a distance.

 Click here to see a detailed routemap of the walk.
 It will open in a new tab.